poissonconsulting/ml/README.md

 <!-- ![CRAN downloads](https://cranlogs.r-pkg.org/badges/ml) -->
 <!-- badges: end -->

-`ml` is an R package to perform Maximum Likelihood analysis using R code templates.
+`ml` is an R package to perform Maximum Likelihood analysis using R expressions.

 It is designed to be simple but flexible.